 This page's content and author are not in any way associated with Little League Baseball Incorporated, its international headquarters, or any individual league.
 If you're looking for the official Little League Baseball home page, click here.
 If you'd like a list of Little League-related sites on the World Wide Web, click here.

-(June 2019) -- We have begun our coverage of the 2019 Ontario provincial tournament -- click for details.
-If you can provide results or pairings for Ontario district and provincial tournaments that are not listed on this site, please contact the Unpage.
+(June 2022) -- For the first time since 2019, international teams are competing for berths in the Little League World Series, and with this, we have begun our coverage of the 2022 Ontario provincial tournament -- click for details.
+If you can provide provide results or pairings for Ontario district tournaments that are not listed on this site, please contact the Unpage.